 Ever wondered where Poland Spring® Brand Natural Spring Water comes from?
 You’re in the right place!
 Grab your coat, lace up your hiking boots and join us on a tour of Maine as we visit each spring.

 Select a spring to get started.

 Just down the road from the original source in Poland, Maine, you’ll find Poland Spring — home to some of the greatest-tasting spring water in the state.
-Although we no longer use the original Poland Spring source, it continues to flow into the historic spring house, which is open to visitors at the Poland Spring Museum as a reminder of how we got our start.
+Although we no longer use the original Poland Spring source, it continues to flow into the historic spring house, which is open to visitors at the Poland Spring Museum as a reminder of how our bottled spring water company got its start.

 In the shadow of Pleasant Mountain (which is as lovely as it sounds), Cold Spring is nestled in a picturesque mossy glen in Western Maine.
 Surrounded by waterways, rolling hills and dense forests, the area around Cold Spring looks a lot like the brochure for a pretty amazing summer camp (because it is).

 Clear Spring could be a history lesson all by itself — a prehistoric history lesson, that is.
 Cold spring water flows from ancient glacial deposits formed during the Ice Age(!).
 The springs bubble up through sand and gravel, providing the perfect natural filtration system for refreshing spring water.
 Yes, this process takes a while.
 But that’s often the case when you’re making something this great-tasting.

 Thousands of trees cover peaks and valleys on majestic Bigelow Mountain Range near Spruce Spring.
 Part of the Appalachian Mountains, these mountains contain one of Maine’s highest summits (over 4,000 feet tall!).
 You can enjoy the breathtaking view with a bottle of Poland Spring Brand water in hand (gotta stay refreshed on the trail).